JaydenM-C/Personal_website/content/home/about.md

 I am a PhD candidate in UQ's [Ancient Language Lab](https://languages-cultures.uq.edu.au/ancient-language-lab) and an affiliate of the [Centre of Excellence for the Dynamics of Language (CoEDL)](http://www.dynamicsoflanguage.edu.au/).
 I'm discovering what the sound patterns of indigenous languages in Australia and New Guinea can tell us about the linguistic prehistory of [Sahul](https://en.wikipedia.org/wiki/Australia_(continent)) using comptuational phylogenetic methods.

-This website is a place for me to share my work and discuss my experiences as I persue my various projects.
+This website is a place for me to share my work and discuss my experiences as I pursue various projects.
 I'm not sure what, if anything, will be interesting or useful to others, but I will share what I can, just in case.